Positions Available as of 01/30/25:

 General Statement of Duties

-HVAC instructors are required to meet with business and industry partners in an effort to maintain being current in the trade and to keep apprised to the newest technology, as well as providing feedback to district curriculum teams on modern industry practices to adjust curricula when needed.
+Electrical instructors are required to meet with business and industry partners in an effort to maintain being current in the trade and to keep apprised to the newest technology, as well as providing feedback to district curriculum teams on modern industry practices to adjust curricula when needed.
 These relationships also connect the program and students to employment and work-based learning opportunities.
 For more information regarding this, please review your bargaining unit contract for more information (see link above).

 Working Conditions:

 • Instructors in this technology will be required to model and demonstrate safe work practices prior to facilitation of learning.
-Instructors may need to stand for long periods of time, lift, climb, bend, twist and repeat the same movements as dictated by the HVAC trade and projects being taught.
+Instructors may need to stand for long periods of time, lift, climb, bend, twist and repeat the same movements as dictated by the electrical trade and projects being taught.

 • These sites include working with established businesses, and construction sites, to connect their students with employment opportunities and resources.